 If you travel around the world you will most likely see the standard (sometimes called simplified) Tai Chi 24 form.
 Here is a list of the 24 postures.
 Almost all of the video links below are about the 24 form.

-The Yang Family Long Form, often called The 108, is performed here by Master Xie Bingcan.
+The Yang Family Long Form, often called "the 108," is performed here by Master Xie Bingcan, who teaches in Redmond, WA.
 Part two is here, and part three is here.
-For those of you who use the Fu Zhongwen book, noted below, Master Xie has been described as performing the form closest to the way Master Fu did it.
+For those of you who use the Fu Jhongwen book, noted below, Master Xie has been described as performing the form closest to the way Master Fu did it.

 VIDEO CLIPS OF THE STANDARD FORM: